u3556490/blog/monads (1st half) - functors and applicatives.md

 Another way to view this is: The functor is pretty much almost a portal that brings wrapped values back to where they used to be, so the operations can take place.
 It’s kinda like the Fourier transform to some extent.

-The programming functor satisfies the four-tuple requirement in a hacky way: First of all, we can consider all data types in a programming language to live under a common category (this is hacky and wacky, there are theoretical challenges to this idea), so the source and destination categories are identical (this makes the functor an **endofunctor**).
+The programming functor satisfies the four-tuple requirement in a hacky way: First of all, we can consider all data types in a programming language to live under a common category (this is hacky and wacky, there are theoretical challenges to this idea), so the source and destination categories can be identical (this makes the functor an **endofunctor**) as long as the functor is parametrized / show genericism.
+That is, the `map` function shall convert morphisms in some plain type `a` to some functorial wrapper `F b`, in order to qualify as an endofunctor.
 Then, the object conversion mechanism is satisfied by constructors of the new type.
 Finally, we manually define the `map` function to complete the picture.

 To close this part, here’s a bit of Haskell to show the typed function signature of `map`: